gayverjr/opencap/docs/index.rst

 To get started, please see our :ref:`Getting Started <getting_started>` page.

-If you have questions or need support, please open an issue on GitHub, or contact us directly at gayverjr@bu.edu.
+If you have questions or need support, please open an issue on GitHub, or contact us directly at jrg444@gmail.com.

 PyOpenCAP is released under the MIT license_.